woehrl01/azure-functions-giggle/README.md

 Azure Function which can be used as Webhooks from IFTTT and Zapier for better integration

+Must be deployed with your own Azure subscription.

 Currently Python is used for the functions.
 Please beware that **currently Python is in preview**.

 Following settings must be configured via the Azure Portal: